ImFelippe365/ImFelippe365/README.md

 - 👋 Hi, I’m @ImFelippe365
 - 👀 I’m interested in Mobile Development
 - 🌱 I’m currently learning React Native & ReactJS
-- 💞️ I’m looking to collaborate on Research Projects in my Institution
+- 💞️ I’m looking to collaborate on projects related to web or mobile development
 - 📫 How to reach me: My Discord is ImFelippe365#2814

 <!---